ionic-team/ionic-docs/versioned_docs/version-v6/vue/quickstart.md

 </script>
 ```

 In our component file, we are importing the `useRouter` function.
 When called, this function injects the router dependency into the component.
 It gives us access to the history API from Vue Router, allowing us to push a new route onto the navigation stack.
-On our `IonFabButton`, we can add a click handler, and just call `router.push` and pass in the new route.
+On our `IonFabButton`, we can add a click handler, call `router.push` with it, and pass in the new route.
 In this case, we will navigate to `new`.

 ```html
 <ion-fab-button @click="() => router.push('/new')"> ... </ion-fab-button>